System Administration

 Jobpac includes a very large number of parameters spread across functional areas such as projects, finance, payroll and reporting.
 Each parameter has:

-Some parameters are global across all WorkIDs, while others may affect only certain modules or specific environments, depending on how your system is configured.
+| Scope | Some parameters are global across all WorkIDs.
+Others affect only certain modules or environments depending on how the system is configured. |

 Who manages system parameters

 Because system parameters can significantly change how Jobpac works, they are usually managed by experienced administrators or consultants.
+Typical responsibilities include:

-- setting parameters during implementation and major changes
+- Setting parameters during implementation and major changes

-- reviewing parameter settings when business requirements change
+- Reviewing parameter settings when business requirements change

-- testing the impact of parameter changes in a non production environment
+- Testing the impact of parameter changes in a non-production environment

-- documenting parameter decisions for future reference
+- Documenting parameter decisions for future reference

 Users without specific responsibility for system configuration should not change parameters without guidance.

-Examples of parameter driven behaviour
+Examples of parameter-driven behaviour

 System parameters can affect many aspects of daily work in Jobpac.
 For example, parameters can:

-- control whether certain validation checks are applied during data entry
+- Control whether certain validation checks are applied during data entry

-- define how intercompany postings are generated
+- Define how intercompany postings are generated

-- influence how cost or revenue information appears in enquiries and reports
+- Influence how cost or revenue information appears in enquiries and reports

-- determine how certain processes behave at period end
+- Determine how certain processes behave at period end

 Good practices for managing system parameters

-- limit who can change parameters to a small group of knowledgeable administrators or consultants
+- Limit who can change parameters to a small group of knowledgeable administrators or consultants.

-- test changes in a training or test environment before applying them to production
+- Test changes in a training or test environment before applying them to production.

-- document the purpose and chosen value for key parameters, especially those with broad impact
+- Document the purpose and chosen value for key parameters, especially those with broad impact.

-- review parameter settings when business processes, regulatory requirements or module usage change
+- Review parameter settings when business processes, regulatory requirements or module usage change.

-What system parameters mean for everyday users
+What this means for everyday users

 Everyday Jobpac users do not usually need to work directly with system parameters, but they are affected by them.
+System parameters help ensure that:

 Comments